maphew/zadam-trilium-wiki/Attributes.md

 * `sorted` - keeps  child notes sorted by title alphabetically
 * `hidePromotedAttributes`
 * `hideChildrenOverview`
+* `readOnly` - editor is in read only mode.
+Works only for text notes.
+See some use cases [here](https://github.com/zadam/trilium/issues/371).

 ## Relations
 Relation is a kind of link between two notes.